nosoop/SM-TFEconDataCompat/README.md

 Install the plugin.
 By default, the compatibility shim will register itself as both TF2IDB and TF2ItemsInfo.
 If you want it to only act as TF2IDB, have `tf2idb` somewhere in the file name.
 Likewise, `tf2itemsinfo` being in the filename makes it only act as TF2ItemsInfo.
+(TF2IDB supercedes TF2II in the case that both names are present.)

+## Compatibility

+The `test_tf2ii_compat` plugin is a test suite to verify that the TF2ItemsInfo natives are working correctly; both the compatibility shim and the original TF2II plugin should pass all the tests.
+The tests are automatically run once when the plugin is loaded and the schema is available.

+Note that TF2II needs to be recompiled due to certain changes in SourceMod.

+No tests are currently available for TF2IDB.